jdoleary/Spellmasons/docs/TasksCurrent.md

 - Don't play turn end sound fx if you've already ended yoru turn
 - bug: after dying, quitting to main menu and starting new run, Brad kept his old spells
 - bug: he got "invalid target" when trying to cast on the top of a wall but he was using "expand" so it shoul've been valid cause there were targets in the radius
-- trap radius too big
-- "targeting self" comes up when using steal mana which is true but confusing
-- I can see him at 0,0 when he's choosing spawn and if he queues up a spwll it draws the green line
 - brad has two poisons on his spellbar
 - when portals spawned on us both we didn't get the spell pickup
 ## Tasks